 You are now good to go to prep up and promote your event.
 Good luck!
 Tell us how it went in the comments below.

 P.S.
 Don’t forget to talk about the event on social media after it is over.
 Share the results and use the pictures of people who attended the event for some post publicity.
-Ask for feedbacks.
+Ask for feedback.
 Give a special shout out to all those who attended it hoping that it was worth it.
-This will make them involve in all your future events.
+This will make them involved in all your future events.

 Image Source: Google Images